Introduction to Macroeconomics

 Prof. Gary R. Evans

 Welcome to Economics 53, Introduction to Macroeconomics.
-Two years ago this course began at a time when we were recovering from a severe recession.
-Last year we are watching Europe struggle with an enormous sovereign debt problem and and wondering how that might affect us.
-This year, after a significant election the U.S. economy appears to be on a shaky course of recovery but likely to encounter many obstacles.
+Three years ago this course began at a time when we were recovering from a severe recession.
+Two years ago we were watching Europe struggle with an enormous sovereign debt problem and and wondering how that might affect us.
+Last year, after a significant election the U.S. economy appeared to be on a shaky course of recovery but likely to encounter many obstacles.
+This year at the time this course starts the Federal Reserve System will begin to roll back their aggressive and controversial Quantitative Easing (QE3) program while the Congress confronts a politically explosive debt ceiling law.
 This course is inherently topical.
 We will read talk about these subjects and many others that are related.

 You are not required to purchase a textbook for this course.
-This course uses online reading material only.
-We will use five chapters from an internet-based macroeconomics modeling book written by me.
+This course uses online reading material, audio podcasts, and videos only.
+We will use six chapters from an internet-based macroeconomics modeling book written by me.
 These chapters are placed on the web site for this class in Adobe PDF format.
 This will enable you to display and print them as you need them.
 Many of the reading assignments for this course are drawn from U.S. government and other web sites.
 The reading assignments and the sources are found on the Course Calendar page.

 Much of the material for this class, including a copy of this course outline and course calendar, and also many class assignments, will be made available on the web site for my classes, which is found at